 CIA plus astrophysicist plus disaster-proof equals conspiracy theories, and there are plenty of those swirling around Pensmore.
 Its future is uncertain, though, because Huff filed a lawsuit against the construction company that built the 72,000-square-foot lab/bunker/family home.
-At the time, Huff wanted it torn down and to start from scratch.
-Though the lawsuit was settled in 2017, there were few details about what he plans to do with the possibly-not-indestructible house.
+At the time, Huff wanted it torn down and restarted from scratch.

 10. Fair Field — Sagaponack, New York

 Right from the start, neighbors were grumpy about the sprawling estate, and adding helicopters to the mix didn’t help matters.
 Then Rennert was accused of funneling money from a mining company to pay for Fair Field, which is valued at $248,477,200.
-He was ordered to pay $213 million in January of this year.
+He was ordered to pay $213 million in March of 2017.
 Back in the late 1990s, when Rennert was constructing Fair Field, Kurt Vonnegut was very perturbed, inspiring James Brady to fictionalize the story in The House that Ate the Hamptons.

 - 9 of the most expensive houses in the world